NHS Lanarkshire is responding to a rise in the number of cases of syphilis diagnosed by its Sexual Health Service.

 If syphilis is not treated, it will progress and can cause serious damage to the heart, arteries and the nervous system.

 Dr Anne McLellan, Lead Clinician for NHS Lanarkshire’s Sexual Health Service, said: “Although the overall number of cases of syphilis diagnosed by the Sexual Health Service in Lanarkshire remains fairly low, we are seeing a definite increase this year.
-We have particularly seen an increase in the number of young people aged under 25 who have been diagnosed with syphilis.
+We have particularly seen an increase in heterosexuals aged 20-40 and men who have sex with men, who have been diagnosed with syphilis.

-“Because of this increase, we are reinforcing the importance of getting tested and practising safer sex using a condom and, where appropriate, lubricant.”
+“Because of this increase, we are reinforcing the importance of getting tested and practicing safer sex using a condom and, where appropriate, lubricant.”

 Although the overall numbers of cases in Lanarkshire are typically lower than in some areas of Scotland, additional action is being taken due to the recent increase.